iWinston/typeorm-plus/docs/listeners-and-subscribers.md

 ### `@AfterUpdate`

-You can define method with any name in entity and mark it with `@AfterUpdate` decorator and orm will call this method after exist entity is updated in the database using repository/manager `save` method.
+You can define a method with any name in the entity and mark it with `@AfterUpdate` and TypeORM will call it after an existing entity is updated using repository/manager `save`.
 Example:

 ```typescript